aliaksandr-klimovich/test-frw/doc.md

 - Shall create instance of the `TestCase`.
 - Shall create instance of the `TestResult`.
 - Should bind `TestCase` and `TestResult`, i.e. create communication channel between them.
-- Should destroy `TestCase` after its run to release the resources.
+- Should destroy `TestCase` after its run to release resources.

 #### TestSuite